-- No evidence of significant soil creep, tension cracks or landslip instability were identified across the site or on adjacent properties, as viewed from the subject site, at the time of our inspection. - Minor cracking was observed within the mortar of the front concrete block wall adjacent to the road reserve.
-The age of this wall is unknown and the timing of the cracking is unclear.
-The wall appeared stable at the time of our inspection. - The property in unclassified with respect to landslide risk with reference to Northern Beaches Council MLEP Landslip Risk Map Sheet (Image 2 below).
+- No evidence of significant soil creep, tension cracks or landslip instability were identified across the site or on adjacent properties, as viewed from the subject site at the time of our inspection. - The property is not mapped as a landslide risk with reference to Northern Beaches Council MLEP Landslip Risk Map Sheet (Image 2 below).

 Image 2.
-MLEP Geotechnical Landslide Risk Map6 Kempbridge Avenue, Seaforth NSW
+MLEP Landslip Risk Map37 Radio Avenue, Balgowlah Heights NSW